 Athletic Directors and administrators across the country have praised Kristi’s past analysis on BusinessofCollegeSports.com.
 David Pickle, NCAA Director of Digital Communications wrote this about Kristi’s work on BusinessofCollegeSports.com:

 So much college athletics financial analysis these days is agenda-based, with writers too often seeking marginalize or even demonize those who have different perspectives.
 However, Kristi Dosh, who bills herself as the SportsBizMiss, approaches her subject matter in an open, analytical and reasonable manner. . . .
 As a practicing attorney, Dosh knows her way around resources and is skilled at accumulating and displaying information that generally informs rather than inflames.
 All the while, she keeps the reading experience eclectic and enjoyable.

-She is also a frequent guest lecturer in both undergraduate and graduate programs in sports management/administration.
-Kristi holds a Bachelor of Arts in Politics from Oglethorpe University and a Juris Doctor from the University of Florida, Levin College of Law.
+Kristi is also a frequent guest lecturer in both undergraduate and graduate programs in sports management/administration.
+She holds a Bachelor of Arts in Politics from Oglethorpe University and a Juris Doctor from the University of Florida, Levin College of Law.

-Kristi is an attorney at Taylor English Duma LLP in Atlanta, Georgia.
-She is also a member of the Board of Directors of Vs. Cancer, a non-profit organization dedicated to saving kid’s lives by empowering athletes and communities to fund lifesaving childhood cancer efforts.
+Kristi is a member of the Board of Directors of Vs. Cancer, a non-profit organization dedicated to saving kid’s lives by empowering athletes and communities to fund lifesaving childhood cancer efforts.

 Visit KristiDosh.com to learn more about Kristi, view her sports reporting for various outlets, inquire about booking her for a speaking engagement and more!

 Follow Kristi on Twitter: @SportsBizMiss

 Kristi is represented by Laura Bradford of Bradford Literary Agency for her book-length written work, and by Eric Winchel of Buchwald & Associates for her work in tv, radio and other written work.